Self drive day outings

 The Barberton Museum tells the fascinating tales of the prehistoric, ancient, and modern history of these parts with displays and exhibitions for the whole family.

-A trip to Eureka City, a famous ghost town that is just 7 km outside town.
+Take a trip to Eureka City, a famous ghost town that is just 7 km outside town.
 You will need to get a permit to enter its eerie borders, which you can obtain from Barberton Adventures.

 For tours to Eureka City as well as underground mining tours, contact: